01-edu/public/subjects/java/piscine/KeepTheChange/README.md

 Write a function `computeChange` that returns the list of coins that compose the change.
 As parameters, we have :
-* the amount to decompose in different coins
+* The amount to decompose into different coins
-* the set of existing coins
+* The set of existing coins

-The awaiting solution is the best solution, so must have the minimum of coins.
+The awaited solution is the best solution, so must have the minimum number of coins.
 The tests are choosen to have an unique solution.

 ### Expected Functions